Read to the end for a bonus deal for you adrenaline junkies!

 Test your agility with MegaClimb, an adventure ropes course where you’ll balance your way across 36 obstacles built among the treetops.
 Still looking for thrills?
 Take on MegaJump and leap off a 15m-high platform to experience the sensation of free-falling — it’s scarier than it sounds!
 Somersault on the kid-friendly MegaBounce and top it all off with the MegaZip, gliding alongside your friends down to Siloso Beach.

-How to get there: From Harbourfront MRT station (purple line), take the Sentosa Express from VivoCity Mall to Beach station.
+How to get there: From Harbourfront MRT station (NEL/CCL), take the Sentosa Express from VivoCity Mall to Beach Station.
 Take a free tram to Siloso Beach and alight at the third stop

 11) Get Outdoors at ORTO